cd34/spawncamping-octo-ninja/README.md

 You need to have an instance created (micro) with rsync and ssh allowed with the key from your source machine.
+It also needs to have an EBS volume available with enough space for a mirror image backup.

 Here's what the mail log reports after a successful run: